Zane Monlouis: Arsenal's teenage defender out to maintain Hale End's recent success

 A product of Arsenal's famous Hale End academy, the classy young centre-back has been on a fast track towards senior football and has already made an impact at Under-23s level.

-Now the 18-year-old is setting his sights on joining the long lost of Hale End success stories who have gone on to star for the Arsenal first-team.
+Now, the 18-year-old is setting his sights on joining the long list of Hale End success stories who have gone on to star for the Arsenal first team.

-“The name Hale End has got a big following now since the players like [Bukayo] Saka and [Emile] Smith Rowe came through,” Monlouis says.
+"The name Hale End has got a big following since players like [Bukayo] Saka and [Emile] Smith Rowe came through,” Monlouis says.
 “And I’m obviously very proud of that.
-But I feel like there is a lot more to come from Hale End as well, it’s not just them.
+But I feel like there is a lot more to come from Hale End as well; it’s not just them.

-“I feel like I can contribute, and so can some of my team-mates who I’ve been there from the start with.”
+“I feel like I can contribute, and so can some of my team-mates who I’ve been with from the start.”

 Monlouis adds: “Seeing what Emile and Bukayo have done inspires me a lot, because I used to see them around when I first joined.